agent-r/grblHAL-Pendant/README.md

   - [Firmware](/src) and some [libraries](/lib)

-## HowTo: The grblHAl controller side
+## HowTo: The grblHAL controller side

 To be able to connect the pendant to grblHAL (at least if you use a Teensy4.1), you have to add a Bluetooth or Wifi module to your controller.